Quebec National Assembly Salon Bleu

 The same National Assembly where former CAQ Immigration Minister Jean Boulet still sits as the Minister of Labour after outlandishly claiming that “80% of immigrants don’t integrate, don’t speak French and don’t work.”

-The same National Assembly that felt it necessary to pass a motion defending the right to use the n word in “academic settings,” dismissing the concerns of Black Quebecers who have repeatedly stated this word has deeply derogatory connotations.
+The same National Assembly that felt it necessary to pass a motion defending the right to use the N-word in “academic settings,” dismissing the concerns of Black Quebecers who have repeatedly stated this word has deeply derogatory connotations.
 Just because the motion was coated in concern for academic freedom didn’t make it any less offensive to many Quebecers.

 The same National Assembly that voted in Bill 21, deemed divisive and polarizing legislation by most Montrealers and many Quebecers.
 The legislation openly discriminates against Muslim women and contributes to their ongoing stigmatization and marginalization in Quebec society, with research showing it has had “devastating” impact on religious minorities in Quebec.